 Bayley Hazen Blue - Greensboro Vermont

-Bayley Hazen Blue!
+Behold Bayley Hazen Blue!
 One of our personal favorite blue cheese varieties.
 Bayley Hazen Blue is named for an old military road that traverses the Northeast Kingdom, Vermont.
 The road was commissioned by George Washington and built to carry troops to fight the English on the Canadian front.
 Though no battle ever took place, the road brought the first settlers to Greensboro and is still in use today.
 This cheese is developed and aged in the same area Wozz! first began it’s production and cheese pairings.
 Bayley Hazen Blue has developed a loyal following because of its fudge-like texture, toasted-nut sweetness, and anise spice character.
 The paste is dense and creamy, with well-distributed blue veins.
 The usual peppery character of blue cheese is subdued, giving way to the grassy, nutty flavors in the milk.
 Flavors are complex and multi-layered.
 The typical tang of the blue mold, Penicillium Roqueforti, takes a back seat to a wide array of flavors that include butter, chocolate, and occasionally licorice.
 This multi award winning blue cheese is fantastic and is one of our must-haves for any cheese plate or charcuterie board.

 Maytag - Newton Iowa